-A few saw the above performance and commented that they felt I was telling a story.
+A few saw the below performance and commented that they felt I was telling a story.
 Glad my state of narration bleeds though.
+Yes!
+Indeed!
+This dance tells a story.
 Some stories are too private.
 Dance is perfect for those paths where words don’t dare tread.
 A sentiment can be made of charmeuse wings of a butterfly.
 To speak its name is to soil it beyond grace.
 However, I can give you an abstract idea.

 Vocals: Vicente Griego